 - There is a good sauna (by reservation) at the Karhunkainalo Camping Ground on the shore of Öllöri Pond, and there are showers and saunas in the service building of the camping ground.
 The saunas are also suitable for the disabled.
 Bookings from the Hossa Visitor Centre.

 - There is a smoke sauna at Seipiniemi.
 It takes about six hours to heat it.
 Bookings from the Hossa Visitor Centre.

 - All rental cabins in the area have a sauna.
 The rent of the cabins of the camping ground includes the right to use the sauna and shower facilities in the service building.

-- There are no official beaches in Hossa, but many lakes have sandy areas that are suitable for swimming.
+- Many lakes in Hossa National Park have sandy areas that are suitable for swimming.

 - There are changing facilities, a cooking shelter, campfire sites and a dry toilet on the shore of Lake Hypäsjärvi, Iikoski (2 km from the visitor centre).

 - There are changing facilities, a jetty and a toilet on the shore of Öllöri Pond, next to the Karhunkainalo Camping Ground.